syncfusion-content/javascript-docs/js/UploadBox/Getting-Started.md

 In the above screenshot, you can upload a resume that restricts **.html** and **.txt** files and allows **.png** file extension.
 This helps you to avoid unsupported resume formats getting uploaded in a server.

-> Note: To get upload the file, you should either run this sample in Visual Studio IDE or host in local IIS.
+> **Note**: To get upload the file, you should either run this sample in Visual Studio IDE or host in local IIS.